greentfrapp/project-asimov/guide_checklist.md

 1. What is our population?
 2. How does our sample distribution differ from our population distribution?
+3. Are we measuring the features the same way for different groups?
-3. How are our annotated labels different from the ideal labels?
+4. How are our annotated labels different from the ideal labels?

 ---